mansura-habiba/model-mesh-as-tool/README.md

 # Model Mesh as Tool

-Model Mesh Composer for Claude Desktop that sets up a Model Mesh Tool with Guardian, Vision, and Text models for use with Claude Desktop via MCP (Model Context Protocol).
+Model Mesh Composer is an MCP server which exposes different small LLMs such as IBM Granite Guardian, IBM Granite Docling, and other models via MCP (Model Context Protocol).

 ## Prerequisites